Data may be the new oil but a good insight is the fuel that powers business efforts. And drives decisions using data.

 6. Stable & Reliable

-An insight must be based on facts (data) in entirety and derived using models built with business rules to make it stable and reliable.
+An insight must be based on facts (data) in their entirety and derived using models built with business rules to make it stable and reliable.
 A robust insight helps separate the signal from the noise.

 A good insight checks all these boxes to be impactful for any user and justify the investment of resources allocated in Data & Analytics endeavors.